The climax. This is the moment your reader has been waiting for.

 However the events of the story play out, they are forced to face the beliefs they once held and decide whether or not to face the world as they see it now.
 The character’s true development is challenged and revealed through the dramatic build of the climax.

-The fear of any writer is to write an anticlimactic story, literally.
-The last thing a writer wants is for their readers to get to the peak of their story and think “that’s it?”
-The pressure of writing a good climax can be stifling but there are a few key things to help write a satisfying climax.
+A writer’s worst fear is to write an anticlimactic ending to their story.
+The pressure of writing a satisfying climax can be stifling, but there are a few key things that can help you.

-A good climax relies on a proper building of the stakes.
-Throughout the story, the protagonist should be going through events that are challenging their physical, mental, and/or emotional state in a way that makes the climax feel like life or death.
-A consistent rise of tension leads to readers holding their breath as the climax unravels.
+A good climax relies on building the stakes.
+Throughout the story, the protagonist should be going through events that challenge their physical, mental, and/or emotional state in a way that makes the climax feel like life or death.

 The climax should also challenge the protagonist and emphasize the overall theme of the story.